Jack Roland Murphy: Life after prison

 In 1986, Murphy began visiting prisons and jails all over the U.S. as a part of his prison ministry.
 He was hired by Bill Glass Champions for Life in 1986.
 Murphy was also a featured speaker for Kairos Prison Ministry, Coalition of Prison Evangelists, International Network of Prison Ministries, Time for Freedom, and Good News Jail & Prison Ministry.
 After visiting over 1,200 prisons, and recognizing the change apparent in Murphy's life, the Florida Parole Board terminated his "lifetime parole" in 2000.

 Murphy was the keynote speaker in Jerusalem during the 1st World Conference on Crime Prevention and Rehabilitation through Religion.
 He was a frequent guest on Christian television and radio programs.
 Murphy also appeared on CNN's Larry King Live.

-As of August 2011, Murphy had been serving as a Vice-President of International Network of Prison Ministries, visiting prisons, jails, and youth detention facilities all over the world.
+Murphy served as a Vice-President of International Network of Prison Ministries, visiting prisons, jails, and youth detention facilities all over the world.

 Murphy wrote a book about his experience and testimony entitled Jewels for the Journey.

 He carried campaign signs for Bernie Decastro for sheriff in 2012.

 Jack Roland Murphy lived in Crystal River, Florida, with his wife, Kitten, and grandchildren.

 In 2012, Murphy's bid for clemency was denied by the state of Florida.
 Former Florida Department of Corrections Secretary Louie L. Wainwright spoke on Murphy's behalf about the prison ministry work he had done since his 1986 release from prison.
 According to reports, Governor Rick Scott was personally willing to restore Murphy's rights, but did not have the additional two votes from cabinet members required under Florida law.

 Murphy has been featured in the following films: